- Hours of Operation

 Visiting Frosty Drew Observatory and Science Center

-Frosty Drew Observatory and Science Center opens every Friday night and frequently for special events.
-Our operating hours depend on season and are generally as follows.
+- Frosty Drew Observatory and Science Center opens every Friday night and frequently for special events.
+Our operating hours depend on the time of the year and are generally as follows.
 For operating hours regarding a specific upcoming event, please visit our events calendar.

 Winter Hours: